RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-auth0.md

     {{<image filename="images/rc/saml/sm_saml_8.png" alt="" >}}{{</image>}}

-   A popup appears, explaining that in order to test the SAML connection, that we need to login with credentials of a user defined in Auth0.
+   A popup appears, explaining that, in order to test the SAML connection, that we need to login with credentials of a user defined in Auth0.

     {{<image filename="images/rc/saml/sm_saml_9.png" alt="" >}}{{</image>}}